-The Harbours (Ascension) Ordinance, 2005, requires vessels arriving at Ascension to follow the direction of the Harbour Master including where to berth.
+The Harbours Ordinance (2005) requires vessels arriving at Ascension to follow the direction of the Harbour Master including where to berth.

-The Biosecurity (Ascension) Ordinance, 2020, requires that all vessels wishing to disembark cargo and crew must meet a vessel specification that requires pest control, a ballast management plan and proof of hull anti-fouling treatments.
-No ballast water should be discharged within 12NM of the island.
+The Biosecurity Ordinance (2020) (requires that all vessels wishing to disembark cargo and crew must meet a vessel specification that requires pest control, a ballast management plan and proof of hull anti-fouling treatments.